Excluded Respondents

 - The respondent did not indicate full-time or part-time enrollment status at the institution.
 (Variable: ENRLMENT is blank)

-- The respondent did not indicate their sex.
-(Variable: SEX is blank)
+- The respondent did not indicate their gender identity.
+(Variable: GENDER_4CAT is blank)

 - The respondent did not indicate entering or returning student status.
 (Variable: TERMSENR is blank)